NSC backs off draconian enforcement

-Suppliers that the NSC deems to be non-compliant with one or more of the 21 supplier standards are given 15 days to prove compliance or lose their supplier number.
+Typically, suppliers that the NSC deems to be non-compliant with one or more of the 21 supplier standards are given 15 days to prove compliance or lose their supplier number.
 As of April 15, the NSC began notifying suppliers with issues of non-compliance not considered egregious that they have 21 days to prove compliance before the 15-day revocation action begins, said NSC Director Nancy Parker.

 “It is important to note that these 21 supplier standards have been in effect since December 2000,” she said.
 “If a provider is not in compliance with a particular standard, we should not be looking the other way.”

+The changes at the NSC should be welcome news to providers and industry watchers.
 The NSC began its more aggressive enforcement of the supplier standards last fall, following revelation that it granted supplier numbers to crooks who billed Medicare for tens of millions in phony power wheelchair claims.

 Providers and industry watchers welcomed the stepped-up effort to weed out fraudulent players.
 Reports soon began to surface, however, of providers losing supplier numbers for not having their store hours posted, not being listed in the yellow pages and a number of other “picky” infractions that could be easily corrected.